 Quite simply, the vodka press is a shot of vodka with both club soda and lemon-lime soda.
 It's made just like the raspberry press, but with clear vodka.

 The word "press" in the name may seem to indicate that you'll be pressing something with a muddler, but that is not the case.
 Instead, the vodka press takes its name from the popular whiskey highball known as the Presbyterian.
 It's also a double soda drink, though it typically uses ginger ale instead of Sprite or 7-Up.

 - In keeping with the raspberry press theme, you can certainly pour any flavored vodka into your vodka press.
 The great variety of fruit vodkas available offer nearly endless possibilities and even non-fruit flavors can produce a tasty drink.

 - Try a vanilla press made with vanilla vodka.
 The taste is similar to a vanilla cream soda, but with a drier profile.

 Why Two Sodas?

 Mixed drinks like the Presbyterian and Vodka Press raise the question of why two sodas are poured rather than just one.
 The answer really comes down to balance.

 Club soda tends to have a dry profile because it's unsweetened.
 The majority of lemon-lime sodas are sweetened and some have more sugar than others.
-In general, though, they are certainly not as sugary as other big-name sodas.
+In general, though, they are certainly not as sugary as many colas or big-name sodas like Mountain Dew.